Morphl-AI/MorphL-Collectors-Requirements/google-analytics/README.md

     <img src="https://storage.googleapis.com/morphl-docs/google-analytics-tracking/step2-ga-custom-dimensions.jpg" />
 </div>

-## Step 2 - Setting up tracking

-Go to the Google Analytics admin panel, go to the Admin from the menu and follow the steps below.

 #### a) Client ID

 From the **Custom Definitions** section, go to the **Custom Dimensions** section and click the **+New Custom Dimension** button.
 Add the name "*dimension1*" and choose the **User** scope.